 - Health: seek medical advice before travelling as a range of vaccinations is required.
 Malaria is a risk in coastal and low-lying areas and dengue fever can be contracted throughout Pakistan, especially during and just after the monsoon season.
+Rabies is also a serious risk and there are a high number of dog bite incidences in the country.
 Drinking tap water should be avoided.
-Medical facilities are good in major cities, but limited in rural areas.
+Medical facilities are good in major cities but limited in rural areas.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment.
 Although costs are generally lower than private treatment in the UK, they can rise steeply and you may need to provide immediate cash payment for treatment.

-- Laws and customs: dress is expected to be modest.
-Men and women should cover their shoulders and legs in public.
+- Laws and customs: Men and women should dress modestly and cover their shoulders and legs in public.
 When visiting a mosque or other holy place or visiting rural areas, women should cover their heads.
 The penalties for possession or use of drugs are strictly enforced.
 Drug smuggling may result in the death penalty.
 Importing alcohol or pork products is illegal.
 Homosexuality and cohabiting outside marriage are also illegal.
 Make sure you carry some form of photo ID at all times.

 - Emergency numbers: 15 (police); 115 (ambulance); and 16 (fire department).
 You should also register with the British High Commission Islamabad on arrival.